ttsudarshan/ttsudarshan/README.md

-- 👋 Hi, I’m sudarshan
-- 👀 I’m interested in Web development.
-- 🌱 I’m currently learning Machine Leraning.
-- 📫 How to reach me: sudarshantiwary09@gmail.com
+ 📫 How to reach me: sudarshantiwary09@gmail.com